cheinisch/KeepReadingII-Automad/README.md

 - Blog

 ### Blocks
-IT also inclused a custom pagelist style with a treaser grid
+IT also included a custom pagelist style with a treaser grid

 ## License